The Science of Breakups: Why Couples Split and What Helps Them Heal

 Some couples seek therapy after a breakup to:

-• Gain closure in a safe, respectful environment
+Find closure in a safe, respectful environment

-• Learn to co-parent effectively
+Learn to co-parent effectively

-• Explore the possibility of reconciliation with support
+Explore the possibility of reconciliation with support

 Even if reconciliation isn’t the goal, therapy can help both parties understand what went wrong and avoid repeating those patterns in future relationships.
+Examining what led to the breakup can inform healthier choices moving forward.
+It is important that both partners are willing to participate in therapy, as progress can be limited if only one partner is interested, especially in situations involving power imbalances.

 Kayla’s Insight: “It’s amazing how much healing can happen just from having a structured, safe place to talk.
 Even if the couple doesn’t get back together, there’s so much value in understanding your role in the relationship’s story.”